OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

    This feature is available only in OpenNebula **Enterprise Edition**.

-OpenNebula provides customers means to generate diagnostic bundles with all details necessary handle the support cases.
+OpenNebula provides customers with means to generate diagnostic bundles with all details necessary to handle the support cases.
 It covers:

-- Gathering configuration state of operating system and services on front-end and nodes.
+- Gathering the configuration state of operating system and services on the Front-end and nodes.
-- Inspecting OpenNebula configuration, state and metadata of VMs, Hosts, Virtual Networks, etc.
+- Inspecting OpenNebula configuration, the state and metadata of VMs, Hosts, Virtual Networks, etc.
 - Dumping OpenNebula database.
 - Scanning vCenter user permissions.

-There are 2 specialized tools contained in the OpenNebula server package:
+There are two specialized tools contained in the OpenNebula server package:

 - :ref:`generate support diagnostic bundle <support_bundle>`,
 - :ref:`scan vCenter permissions <support_vcenter>`.